bugs-creator/WebP2P/README.md

 # WEB-BASED P2P FILE SHARING SYSTEM
 This is a P2P file sharing system implemented by Flask.
-All peer operations are performed on a web page. **Only tested in Chrome kernel browser on win10.** If you meet any problems please change the environment and contact me([wenrui.liu@ucdconnect.ie]()).
+All peer operations are performed on a web page. **Only tested in Chrome kernel browser on win10.** If you meet any problems please try to change the environment and contact me([wenrui.liu@ucdconnect.ie]()).

 ## Features
 ### Functions have been implemented
-- Resources tracker: The server records the resource information shared by the peer and tracks it.
+- **Resources tracker:** The server records the resource information shared by the peer and tracks it.
 When a new peer obtains the resource, the server actively expands the tracker of the resource.
 If no peer owns the resource, the server deletes the information and tracker of the resource.
-- Chunk verify: When the peer has turned on transfer verify, files will be partitioned for hash Verify to ensure that the data is accurate and not retransmitted entirely.
+- **Chunk verify:** When the peer has turned on transfer verify, files will be partitioned for hash Verify to ensure that the data is accurate and not retransmitted entirely.
-- Multi-source/multi-channel download: Multiple P2P connections are established at the same time to transfer a file to maximize the transmission speed and evenly share the bandwidth pressure of the P2P network.
+- **Multi-source/multi-channel download:** Multiple P2P connections are established at the same time to transfer a file to maximize the transmission speed and evenly share the bandwidth pressure of the P2P network.
-- Breakpoint resume: If the download is interrupted due to special circumstances, the peer will keep the incomplete data and continue the transmission after re-establishing the connection.
+- **Breakpoint resume:** If the download is interrupted due to special circumstances, the peer will keep the incomplete data and continue the transmission after re-establishing the connection.
-- Nat across(maybe): The SDP protocol allows peers to carry out NAT across with the help of ICE Server.
+- **Nat across(maybe):** The SDP protocol allows peers to carry out NAT across with the help of ICE Server.
 This project uses a public STUN server([stun.stunprotocol.org]()) to allow peer-to-peer connections under different NATs.
 But across may fail due to the type of the NAT.

 ### Advantages
-- Easy to use: All tasks are done on the Website, and you don't need to download any plug-ins to set up a P2P transfer.
+- **Easy to use:** All tasks are done on the Website, and you don't need to download any plug-ins to set up a P2P transfer.
-- Robust: Multi-peer connection and multi-channel design greatly improve the stability of P2P network.
+- **Robust:** Multi-peer connection and multi-channel design greatly improve the stability of P2P network.
 Download nodes will be automatically allocated in the most reasonable way for each download, you do not need to worry about download interruptions.

 ### Problems to be solved
-- Transmission speed limit: Some browsers seem to limit the speed of P2P connections to around 2Mb/s over a LAN.
+- **Transmission speed limit:** Some browsers seem to limit the speed of P2P connections to around 2Mb/s over a LAN.
-- File size limit: Due to security restrictions of the browser, the download party cannot write the obtained file data to hard storage in real time.
+- **File size limit:** Due to security restrictions of the browser, the download party cannot write the obtained file data to hard storage in real time.
 It can only be stored locally after the download is complete.
 Therefore, it is not very friendly for devices with small memory.
-- Poor support for mobile devices: The communication quality of mobile devices is worse than that of PC, which is reflected in transmission speed, connection establishment and other aspects.
+- **Poor support for mobile devices:** The communication quality of mobile devices is worse than that of PC, which is reflected in transmission speed, connection establishment and other aspects.

 ## Quick start
 The demo is now available on [http://peeeer.com]() and a backup on [http://123.57.9.167]().
 Please contact me ([wenrui.liu@ucdconnect.ie]()) if the website collapsed.